chef/chef-web-docs/content/azure_marketplace.md

     password = "EXAMPLE1234567890abcdefghijklmno"
     ```

-1. Open your favorite browser and Access the Chef Automate URL and Select **Advanced and continue as shown below**
+1. Open your favorite browser and Access the Chef Automate URL and Select **Advanced** and continue as shown below:
   {{< figure src="/images/automate_insecure_page.png" alt="Insecure site warning" >}}

-1. Enter your username, Password and Select **Sign In to Access Chef Automate WebUI**
+1. Enter your username, password and select **Sign In to Access Chef Automate WebUI**.
   {{< figure src="/images/automate_signin.png" alt="Automate Sign In " >}}

-1. Enter your name and email address, accept the Chef license, and then select **Register**
+1. Enter your name and email address, accept the Chef license, and then select **Register**.
   {{< figure src="/images/automate_welcome.png" alt="Automate Welcome" >}}

 1. Congratulations!
 You're ready to explore Chef Automate!